Anticipatory Technology with Fractal Logical Entailments

 philosophical arguments.
 The second is

-in building an actual computer based distributed platform where mechanisms for
+in building an actual computer based distributed platform where

 a new economy are in place.

-As discussed below, nature appears to
+As discussed below,

-organize around self-organization within organizational levels.
-In particular, the machinery used by living
+computing theory.
+In particular, the machinery used by

-brains in creating an anticipation of real world experiences is discussed in my
+brains in creating an anticipation of real world experiences is

 1988 dissertation and in a short paper.
 [6]

-These mechanisms have so far not been incorporated in artificial intelligence
+These mechanisms have so far not been incorporated in artificial

-systems because the mechanisms explicitly acknowledge a non-algorithmic aspect
+systems because the mechanisms explicitly acknowledge a non-algorithmic

 to human consciousness (as discussed by Roger Penrose and others).
 [7]

-We wish to make anticipation of real
+We wish to make

-world experiences common and without ownership.
-We propose that an integration effort should occur in a framework
+propose that an integration effort should occur in a framework

-that is not classified and which will be used by everyday people in the context
+that is not classified and which will be used by everyday people in the

 of consumer markets.
-Why?
-There are two

-Consistent with the design of the
+Consistent with the

-the governing body will be not public.
+the governing body will be not "public".

-The reason has to do with attribution and the private effort required by
+The reason has to do with attribution and the private effort

 the founders to create the technology and procedures for bead game play.
-The bead game design has, since 1997, three
+The bead game design has, since 1994, three

 groups of players.
 The inner group is

-composed of bead masters.
+composed of real bead masters.
 These masters

-must be known to each other and have agreements regarding collaboration and
+must be known to each other and have agreements regarding collaboration

 intellectual property.
 The bead games

-of the Masters will be recorded and then archived as examples for others to
+of the Masters will be recorded and then archived as examples for

 study.

-Our proposal is to follow a set of
+a set of

 protocols in our research deployment of an anticipatory technology.
 These protocols will be understood the world